john-itcsolutions/cheirrs/README.md

 `cd ../../../../../ && juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`

+where the relevant .sql backup files are outside the 'cheirrs' repository, and generally unavailable publically.

 exec into master db container:

 `juju ssh <machine number of postgresql master>`